-There are times when we tend to go off track, get stuck, hit a block or generally land up in unprogressive cycles that hinder your progress.
-Recognising those “getting stuck” situations and then working on getting “unstuck” is and building “awareness” is paramount to your success.
+There are times when we tend to go off track, get stuck, hit a block or generally land up in unprogressive cycles that hinder our progress.
+Recognising those “getting stuck” situations and then working on getting “unstuck” and building “awareness” is paramount to your success.

 The big scary elephant in the room

 While behaviour change practices such as mindfulness will certainly help to build awareness, real personal growth comes from understanding and accepting why you are off track in the first place.

 Rapid transformation does not come from comfortable, serene spaces, unfortunately.
 True realisations are uncomfortable, closing the book on them means that you will have to open the book and start reading those chapters page by page with a different perspective and then let go.